2023 OHDSI Symposium

 The 2023 OHDSI Global Symposium welcomed more than 440 of our global collaborators together for three days of sharing research, forging new connections and pushing forward together the OHDSI mission of improving health by empowering a community to collaboratively generate the evidence that promotes better health decisions and better care.

-This page will be home to all materials from the global symposium.
-Check back in the coming days for all video presentations from the event! #JoinTheJourney #OHDSI2023
+This page will be home to all materials from the global symposium. #JoinTheJourney #OHDSI2023

 State of the Community